 - Tax statements

-Closing on the home happens when the steps of the escrow are done.
-All debts and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-The house's title goes to you and title insurance is issued per the steps of your particular escrow agreement.
+You're ready to close when all steps are finished in escrow process.
+All debts and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then obtain the title to the house and the title insurance gets dispersed as stated in the escrow instructions.